Adam Thompson

 A Bit About Adam

-Adam Thompson is a community organizer, educator, disabled veteran, and lifelong DEMOCRAT based in Nashua, New Hampshire.
-He serves on the Organizing Committee for the Neurodiversity and Disability Alliance (NDA) Caucus as Vice Chair - Veteran Outreach and Strategic Planning, where he works to build a more accessible, inclusive, and justice-centered political future.A proud, active duty veteran of the United States Marine Corps, Adam deployed in support of Operation Iraqi Freedom in the spring of 2003.
-That experience taught him important leadership lessons and continues to shape his lifelong commitment to fighting for equity, dignity, and systemic change... especially for communities too often left out or left behind.Adam is also a former public school teacher with five teaching licenses in mathematics, both earth and life sciences, and history, all for grades 6ā12.
+Adam Thompson is a community organizer, educator, and disabled veteran working to expand access, dignity, and democratic participation in New Hampshire.Based in Nashua, he serves as Vice Chair for Veteran Outreach and Strategic Planning with the Neurodiversity and Disability Alliance (NDA) Caucus.A proud veteran of the United States Marine Corps, Adam served around the globe on active duty, and deployed in support of Operation Iraqi Freedom in the spring of 2003.
+That experience taught him important leadership lessons and continues to shape his lifelong commitment to fighting for equity, dignity, and systemic change, especially for communities too often left out or left behind.Adam is also a former public school teacher and held five teaching licenses in mathematics, both earth and life sciences, and history, all for grades 6–12.
 In his decade in front of the classroom, he has taught students facing serious systemic barriers, including poverty, trauma, and discrimination.
-Adam also experienced first hand the importance and necessity of quality education for English Language Learners while an ESL teacher.In all his work, from supporting and running campaigns, to organizing within party structures to showing up for grassroots movements, Adam centers the lived experience of immigrants, disabled people, veterans, the marginalized and disenfranchised, and working-class communities.
-His approach is collaborative, people-powered, and rooted in the belief that liberation is collective.Adam marks his greatest accomplishment as marrying the love of his life, Shirley, a woman much more beautiful and accomplished than he.
+Adam also experienced firsthand the importance and necessity of quality education for English Language Learners while working as an ESL teacher.In all his work, from supporting and running campaigns, to organizing within party structures, to showing up for grassroots movements, Adam centers the lived experience of immigrants, disabled people, veterans, the marginalized and disenfranchised, and working-class communities.
+His approach is collaborative, people-powered, and rooted in the belief that progress happens when everyone has a fair shot and when we work together.Adam marks his greatest accomplishment as marrying the love of his life, Shirley, a woman much more beautiful and accomplished than he.

 Neurodiversity and Disability Alliance (NDA) Caucus